j-luo93/DecipherUnsegmented/README.md

 * `pip install -r requirements.txt` to install Python dependencies
 * Install `pytorch`
 * Install `dev_misc` by running `cd dev_misc & pip install -e .`
+* Install this repository by running `pip install -e .` in the root directory

+# Run
+The main repo is still being cleaned up, but you can see `du/demo_compose.py` for a demo script to compose phonological embeddings based on IPA transcriptions.